Ueva/BaRL-SimpleOptions/.github/ISSUE_TEMPLATE/feature-request.md

 ---

 **Describe You Feature**
-A clear and concise description of the feature that you would like added to BaRL-SimpleOptions.
+A clear and concise description of the feature that you would like added to SimpleOptions.

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is, and how your suggestion would ameliorate it.